Junius Bibbs: Early life

-Junius Bibbs was born in Henderson, Kentucky to Lloyd Bibbs, a veteran of World War I and first commander of the American Legion Post in Terre Haute, Indiana, and Catherine Carr, whose family had ties to the prominent families of Henderson, including the Powells and the Starlings.
+Junius Bibbs was born in Henderson, Kentucky on October 31, 1910, to Lloyd Bibbs, a veteran of World War I and first commander of the American Legion Post in Terre Haute, Indiana, and Catherine Carr Bibbs, whose family had ties to the prominent families of Henderson, including the Powells and the Starlings.

-Bibbs' early life was spent growing up in an extended household that included his great-grandmother, Lizzie Powell, a former slave who had amassed some property; his grandfather, James Alexander Carr, whose father had died as a Union Army soldier at the end of the Civil War; and his grandmother Maria Carr, the first African-American librarian in Henderson.
+Bibbs' early life was spent growing up in an extended household that included his great-grandmother, Lizzie Powell, a former slave who had amassed some property, his grandfather, James Alexander Carr, whose father had died as a Union Army soldier at the end of the Civil War, and his grandmother Maria Carr, the first African-American librarian in Henderson.

 The Bibbs family, including his sister Eloise, moved to Terre Haute, when he was about 10 years old.
 While there, Bibbs attended Paul Lawrence Dunbar Elementary school and lettered in track, baseball and football at the former Wiley High School, from which he was graduated in 1927.
 He was one of the 7.7 percent of the African American population older than age 25 that had a high school diploma in 1940.

 The Indiana State years

 Though many African Americans chose to attend historically Black colleges and universities in the South, Bibbs opted to remain in his own community and attend what was then Indiana State Teachers College, now known as Indiana State University.
 In 1937, Bibbs became one of the 1.3 percent of African Americans who had a four-year college degree by 1940.

-While earning his BS degree in science and education, Bibbs became a star fullback on the college's football team.
+While earning his bachelor of science degree in science and education, Bibbs became a star fullback on the college's football team.
 Known as "the only race player on Indiana's collegiate gridiron," his absence in an October 1935 game is given as a reason for the team's 12–0 loss against Cape Girardeau.

 Bibbs was a member of the Omega Psi Phi fraternity.